 My good friend Greg Morse started a sales and marketing consulting firm some fifteen years ago that he named Oxbow Marketing.
-When I asked him “Why Oxbow?” he told me, “Oxbow…it’s a u-shaped bend in the river, the place where all the fish are, the place where you know the bite is nonstop.”
-Greg’s a smart guy; I’d argue he was onto this thing we call Intent before it was ever an idea in our Monday morning marketing team meetings.
+When I asked him “Why Oxbow?” he told me, “Oxbow...it’s a u-shaped bend in the river, the place where all the fish are, the place where you know the bite is nonstop.”
+Greg’s a smart guy; I’d argue he was onto this thing we call Intent and creating target account lists before they were ever an idea in our Monday morning sales and marketing team meetings.

 With Revenue and Demand teams increasingly working side by side with SDRs, done right, your outbound marketing strategy will drive your inbound results, providing the best leads for your Sales Development team to follow-up on, and removing the need for random acts of cold calling.
+We call this connected, buyer-driven approach, Precision Demand Marketing.
 This is a hard concept for tried and true, old-school, hammer-on-the-phone-making-outbound-calls people, especially for those sales leaders who are wed to the “tiered account lists” they want these teams to penetrate.
 But I promise it will yield greater results.
-After all, wouldn’t you rather your SDR team spend its time following up with prospects who’ve shown some interest in your products and solutions rather than making random cold calls to a tiered account list that a salesperson thinks are your next best customer.
+After all, wouldn’t you rather your SDR team spend its time following up with prospects who’ve shown some interest in your products and solutions rather than making random cold calls to a tiered account list that a salesperson thinks are your next best customer?

 - Use a blend of intent data that identifies which prospects are interested in your solutions,

 - Combine that intent data with an Account-based Marketing (ABM) digital and social advertising strategy to surround your ideal customers and draw then into your sphere of influence,